DIPlib/diplib.github.io/index.md

 - Add code to the unit tests.

-- Improve the markup of the documentation, or create a logo for the project.
+- Create a logo for the project.

 In any of these cases, see [`CONTRIBUTING.md`](https://github.com/DIPlib/diplib/blob/master/CONTRIBUTING.md) to learn how to make optimal use of your time.